 Bike and Brews bicycle tours to area breweries are conducted in partnership with Summer Feet Cycling, a 20-year-old company that provides bicycle-based tours around Portland and other parts of Maine.
 Boat-based activities where the guests enjoy local craft beer while experiencing Casco Bay on the water are offered in collaboration with Rocky Bottom Tours, Casco Bay Custom Charters, and Calendar Islands Sailing Company.

-Poole reported that the walking tour visits over the past ten weeks have resulted in nearly $16,000 paid to locally-owned breweries for tasting fees, food, and gratuities.
-With some tours and activities conducted by other local tour operators, an estimated $20,000 has been channeled to those companies.
+Poole reported that the walking tour visits since resuming operations have resulted in over $25,000 paid to locally-owned breweries for tasting fees, food, and gratuities.
+With some tours and activities conducted by other local tour operators, an estimated $30,000 has been channeled to those companies.

-Guests taking the more than 100 individual walking tours have reported that they have come to Maine from 26 different states.
+Guests taking the more than 120 individual walking tours have reported that they have come to Maine from 33 different states and the District of Columbia.
 Nearly half of all guests have come from New York and New Jersey, and most have reported that they are visiting Maine for the very first time.
 Residents of states that are non-exempt from testing or quarantine requirements have to certify that they have complied with the Keep Maine Healthy plan before they can enjoy the tour.
 Guests are generally in Portland for only a few days, but many are also spending time at Acadia National Park as they often are driving to Maine rather than flying.